marknelsonengineer/empire/DESIGN.md

   - Well-designed systems isolate responsibility.
 Singletons encourage tight coupling by making it easy for components to depend on them.
-    - Agreed:  I'd have to think on this, but my initial reaction is that, for the things I intend to make Singletons, those dependencies do exist.
+    - Agreed:  I'd have to think on this, but my initial reaction is that, for the things I intend to make Singletons, those dependencies are inherent.
   - Whether there needs to be a single instance of an object depends on the context that object is being used.
     - I will not be running multiple instances of Empire in the same process space.